hajarfatheddine/Ecommerce-App/README.md

 ````
 start bin\windows\kafka-server-start.bat config/server.properties
 ````
-## 2. kafka microservice creation
+## 2. billing-supplier-service

-**`kafka-service`** Is a microservice that randomly produce invoices and publish them in a KAFKA topic. the steps followed to implement it are:
+**`billing-supplier-service`** Is a microservice that randomly produce invoices and publish them in a KAFKA topic. the steps followed to implement it are:
 - Adding the following dependencies:
     - lombok